Badabee/Decanto/README.md

 # Decanto
-A page that lets you explore your ineer child.
+A page that lets you explore your inner child.